-Both Gupta and Norma reported that they only made EP sales during the POR.
-In accordance with section 772(a) of the Act, we calculated the EP for those sales where the subject merchandise is first sold (or agreed to be sold) before the date of importation by the producer or exporter of subject merchandise outside of the United States to an unaffiliated purchaser in the United States or to an unaffiliated purchaser for exportation to the United States.
+Both Gupta and the Norma Group reported that they made only EP sales during the POR.34 In accordance with section 772(a) of the Act, we calculated the EP for those sales where the subject merchandise is first sold (or agreed to be sold) before the date of importation by the producer or exporter of subject merchandise outside of the United States to an unaffiliated purchaser in the United States or to an unaffiliated purchaser for exportation to the United States.
 We based EP on packed prices to unaffiliated purchasers in the United States.
-In accordance with 19 CFR 351.401(c), we adjusted the starting prices for billing adjustments and countervailing duty subsidies, where appropriate.
-We made deductions for movement expenses in accordance with
+In accordance with 19 CFR 351.401(c), we adjusted the starting prices, where appropriate, for billing adjustments, freight revenue, and the export subsidy component of countervailing duties paid.
+We made deductions for movement expenses in accordance with section 772(c)(2)(A) of the Act, which included, where appropriate, inland freight, international freight, insurance, U.S. duties, and brokerage and handling expenses.